ric2b/Vivaldi-browser/chromium/services/device/compute_pressure/README.md

 `device::PlatformCollector` to `device::PressureManagerImpl`, which broadcasts
 the information to the `blink::PressureObserverManager` instances.

-`device::PlatformCollector` drives measuring the device's compute pressure state.
+`device::CpuProbe` is an abstract base class that drives measuring the device's compute pressure state from the operating system.
 The class is responsible for invoking platform-specific measurement code at regular intervals, and for straddling between sequences to meet the platform-specific code's requirements.

-`device::CpuProbe` is an abstract base class that interfaces between `device::PlatformCollector` and platform-specific code that retrieves the compute pressure state from the operating system.
 This interface is also a dependency injection point for tests.

 `blink::PressureObserver` implements bindings for the PressureObserver interface.
 There can be more than one PressureObserver per frame.

-`blink::PressureObserverManager` maintains the list of active observers.
+`blink::PressureObserverManager` keeps track of `blink::PressureClientImpl` and
+the connection to the `device::mojom::PressureManager` remote.

+`blink::PressureClientImpl` implements the `device::mojom::PressureClient`
-The class receives `device::mojom::PressureUpdate` from `device::PressureManagerImpl` and broadcasts the information to active observers.
+interface to receive `device::mojom::PressureUpdate` from `device::PressureManagerImpl` and broadcasts the information to active `blink::PressureObserver`.
+This class also keeps track of State and active `blink::PressureObserver` per source type.